I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

-And there's still some people who wonder why coming out is such a big deal.
+And there are still some people who wonder why coming out is such a big deal.

-When a kid - or an adult, too, for that matter - decides to come out to you, it's not some random decision that was made on the fly.
+When a kid—or an adult, too, for that matter—decides to come out to you, it's not some random decision that was made on the fly.
 That person has decided to trust you with something very significant; they're really telling you, "I feel safe enough with you that I'm going to share something really private about myself that I feel you should know."
-There's a host of emotions that go along with that decision, and fear can fall among those.
+There are a host of emotions that go along with that decision, and fear can fall among those.
 What if they've misjudged you?
 What if, even though they trust you and respect you, your perception of them completely changes?

-When someone decides to come out to you, this is not a decision that was taken lightly, and it's a choice that was made that needs to be honored.
-This person chose you to come out to, and the best way you can honor that choice that was made is to listen - really listen - as they talk to you and share with you their truth.
+When someone decides to come out to you, it was not a decision that was taken lightly, and it's a choice that was made that needs to be honored.
+This person chose you to come out to, and the best way you can honor that choice that was made is to listen—really listen—as they talk to you and share with you their truth.

 The world we live in now is one that is fraught with judgment and violence, and we all need to feel safe and accepted for who we are.
-There are going to be kids and adults everywhere who are making the choice that today, National Coming Out Day, is the day that they share with the important person or people in their lives who they are.
+There are going to be kids and adults everywhere who are making the choice that today, whether it is National Coming Out Day or any other day.

 How are you going to respond?

 I remember the comedian Colin Mochrie was interviewed a fair bit in 2016 (I think) about his trans daughter, and I sort of held my breath a little to see what this man whose work I respected would say about his child's decision to come out.

 What he said made me smile—not a surprise—but it also was so simply and beautifully stated that it resonated with me.